takacs5zsolt/takacs5zsolt/README.md

 I'm programming since I was 13 yo.
 At the time, I made several different game modes for GTA San Andreas Multiplayer, so me and my class mates could have fun.

 Later on I studied at the University of Obuda, Budapest where I unfortunatelly dropped out at the end of the 4th semester.
 After this I joined Ruander, where I study Software Development.
-Right now I'm at the end of this journey and will take my finals at Jan of '22.
+Right now I'm at the end of this journey and will take my finals at May of '22.

 - 👀 I’m interested in software architecture, design patterns and algorithms.
 Basically the essential stuff to solve any problem.
 - 🎶 My hobbies are drawing, watching movies, reading a good SCI-FI & learning.